shonjs/batch-emailer/README.md

 ### Use the application
 ---
 Once everything is setup.
-You can go the localhost:3000 where you can access the frontend page to send emails.
+You can go to ```localhost:3000``` on your browser, where you can access the page to send emails.